ICHEC-learn/python-hpc/_episodes/06-mpi-intro-sendrecv.md

 appear showing that the message is sent, and another that it has been received (followed by them turning blue showing it has been read).
 This is known as a synchronous send, as you, the sender knows that the message has been received.

-**Buffered/Asynchronous Send:** An asynchronous send is analagous to sending a message in the mail.
+**Buffered/Asynchronous Send:** An asynchronous send is analogous to sending a message in the mail.
 You, the sender know that the message has left, but do not know whether it has been or will be received.

 We will now move onto an example that uses send and receive, and we will run this with **4 ranks**.